sa-rah/IM531_ProjectT2/README.md

 The workflow needs electron and one server to run.
 Both can be started simultaneously by running `npm start`.
 The project then gets automatically opened in an electron window or you can open `http://localhost:3005/` in the Browser.

+Before you start it, you have to run `npm install`.

 ## Database

 The data is stored using **MongoDB**.
 The database lives in the cloud at [cloud.mongodb.com](https://cloud.mongodb.com).